Construction on the Vietnam Veterans Memorial Park has begun, and the opening and dedication is planned for Saturday, May 25, 2019.

 The restored Midnight Express will reside on the west side of the Museum’s Aviation Pavilion in a serene park-like setting where visitors can reflect upon the B-52 and the nearly 8,000 other U.S. military aircraft lost during Vietnam.

-The plane will be joined by a statue depicting a returning aviator honoring veterans who served in all military branches between 1964 and 1975.
-The park will also feature an exhibit about the dozens of types of planes and helicopters flown during the war.
+The plane will be joined by a statue depicting a returning aviator and five military branch flags to honor the veterans who served in all military branches between 1955 and 1975.

 Restoration began August, 2017.
 See more photos and details here.Learn More